paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-022-trademarks.md

 **(c) Authority of the Secretary.—** The Secretary of Commerce may, in his or her discretion, deem the appointment of an administrative trademark judge who, before August 12, 2008, held office pursuant to an appointment by the Director to take effect on the date on which the Director initially appointed the administrative trademark judge.

-**(d) Defense to challenge of appointment.—** It shall be a defense to a challenge to the appointment of an administrative trademark judge on the basis of the judge’s having been originally appointed by the Director that the administrative trademark judge so appointed was acting as a de facto officer.
+**(d) Defense to Challenge of Appointment.—** It shall be a defense to a challenge to the appointment of an administrative trademark judge on the basis of the judge’s having been originally appointed by the Director that the administrative trademark judge so appointed was acting as a de facto officer.

 ### Statutory Notes